 (2) Yeshu ha-Notsri accompanies Perachiah into exile.
 As head of the Sanhedrin, Joshua b.
 Perachiah was probably the most powerful religious figure in Israel.
 Though the Sanhedrin during the early first century BCE was not yet the 71-member body that it would later become, it already had important political, legislative, and judicial powers.
 Of course, such an important figure as Perachiah would not have fled into exile alone.
 No doubt he did so at the head of a contingent of other important Pharisees who feared for their lives.
 The contingent would have included many other pharisaic members of the Sanhedrin, along with their families, relatives, and servants.
 The above citation tells us that Yeshu ha-Notsri was among them.
 Though it could have taken place later, the pharisaic flight into Egypt probably occurred at the beginning of the pogrom against the Pharisees, 94 BCE.
 According to Ibn Daud, Yeshu would have been only six years old at the time.

 I have been able to determine Yeshu’s ancestry and family affiliation.
 (The ‘bastard son of the Roman soldier Panthera’ is a late Jewish caricature and obviously hostile propaganda.)
 Yeshu ha-Notsri had been a protegé of Perachiah—a Pharisee of aristocratic family and a favored youth whom Perachiah had taken into exile.
-Yeshu was himself very highly placed in the “government” (malkuth, according to the Talmud): Yeshu was a grandson of the Hasmonean King John Hyrcanus I, Yeshu’s father (Absalom) was a brother of Alexander Janneus, and Yeshu’s sister (name unknown) was later to be married to King Judas Aristobulus II (r.
+Yeshu was himself very highly placed in the “government” (malkuth, according to the Talmud): Yeshu was a grandson of the Hasmonean King John Hyrcanus I; Yeshu’s father (Absalom) was a brother of Alexander Janneus; and Yeshu’s sister (name unknown) would later marry King Judas Aristobulus II (r.
 67-63 BCE), who sided with the Sadducees.
 Long ago, G.R.S.
 Mead also recognized the distinguished position of Yeshu:

 Because he accompanied Perachiah into exile, Yeshu would necessarily have come from a reputable and prestigious Jewish family.
 The Mishnah tractate Sanhedrin (IV:2) states that the Sanhedrin was to be recruited from the following sources: Priests (Kohanim), Levites (Levi’im), and ordinary Jews who were members of those families having a pure lineage such that their daughters were allowed to marry priests.
-Some clues (to be discussed in another post) lead me to the suspicion that Yeshu was, in fact, of levitical descent.
+Yeshu, being a Hasmonean, was a Levite eligible for the High Priesthood.
+The Catholics of a later century would make their invented savior, Jesus of Nazareth, come from the tribe of Judah.
+This was so that Jesus could be the “messiah son of David” as foretold in scripture.
+(It is also why Jesus had to be born in Bethlehem of Judah.)

 (3) The exiles flee to Alexandria in Egypt.
 One readily understands why Perachiah, his retinue of the Sanhedrin, as well as other important Jews (including the young Yeshu) would have fled to Alexandria to escape King Janneus’ pogrom against the Pharisees.
 The Jewish districts of Alexandria were like a slice of Jewish territory on foreign soil.
 In fact, Alexandria possessed the largest Jewish population outside of the Holy Land.
-Emil Shürer has written:
+Emil Shürer wrote long ago:

 The Ptolemies assigned [the Jews] a separate section, two of the five districts of the city, to enable them to keep their laws pure of indigenous cultic influences.
 The Alexandrian Jews enjoyed a greater degree of political independence than elsewhere.
 While the Jewish population elsewhere throughout the later Roman Empire frequently formed private societies for religious purposes, or organized corporations of ethnic groups like the Egyptian and Phoenician merchants in the large commercial centers, those of Alexandria constituted an independent political community, side by side with that of the other ethnic groups. (“Alexandria,” Jewish Encyclopedia)